orionhealth/XBDD/docs/INSTALL.md

 ## Pre-installation

 In the instructions that follow, `$CATALINE_BASE` refers to the Tomcat installation directory and is available as a ENV variable in the Dockerfile.
-As this solution is built using docker, the Dockerfile in the `package` directory will need to be modified for any of the following cusomisations.
+As this solution is built using docker, the Dockerfile in the `package` directory will need to be modified for any of the following customisations.

 ### User Authentication

-Currently LDAP, Github and Google authenticate is available through spring secutirty.
+The following options are available:
+* LDAP
+* Github
+* Login with Google

 ### Configure Mongo Server Connection

 By default XBDD will connect to MongoDB at its default address of `localhost:27017`.

 To configure an alternative server or to change the admin user, modify `backen/src/main/resources/application.properties` with the required settings.

-#### A word on securing the connection to MongoDB

 MongoDB provides user access on a per-DB basis.
 XBDD uses two databases, `bdd` and `grid`.
 The user needs read/write permissions for both.